harryshoungbedji/Splunk_Sysmon_AtomicRedTeam_Detection/README.md

 1. Go to this URL inside your VM browser: https://splunkbase.splunk.com/app/5709
-2. Click **Download** — you must be logged into your Splunk account The file downloads as a `.tgz`
+2. Click **Download** — you must be logged into your Splunk account.
+   The file downloads as a `.tgz`
 3. In Splunk at `http://localhost:8000`:
    - Click the gear icon next to **Apps** → select **Manage Apps**